 When coming up with open questions at the beginning of a coaching conversation, don’t forget to include dimensions and perspectives such as time, viewpoint, and emotion.

 Below are some questions which engage these factors.

 |Viewpoints||How do you think the supervisor sees this?|

 Organizing Your Questions

 The open question is useful for gathering information and helping the problem solver think more deeply.
 But there are other types of questions and situations for asking.
 So how do you get organized?

 One way is to keep a never-ending list of questions.
 But using a massive spreadsheet or a binder full of notes is not practical.
 You don’t want to stop the conversation each time you need to find another question.

-An alternative is to be organized.
-That is, craft a question which fits the situation.
-To do that, organize questions by type and by situations where they’re useful.
+An alternative is to organize questions.
+That is, to think about them by type and by situations where they’re useful.
 You can still create something on paper, but it’s likely to be far less complex and detailed.
-Consider using a flowchart to guide your questions based upon the answer you get.
+Consider using a flowchart to guide your questions based upon the situation.

 If you find yourself needing time to think about the next question, use the “what else” question to keep the discussion going.

 The good news is that, like any other skill, asking skills come naturally with practice.